Finite group actions on Higgs bundle moduli spaces: Higgs bundles

-Let $\cM(G)$ be the {\bf moduli space of isomorphism classes of polystable $G$-Higgs bundles}.
-The space $\cM(G)$ has the structure of a quasi-projective variety, as obtained from the Schmitt's general Geometric Invariant Theory construction (cf. \cite{schmitt:2008}).
+Let $\cM(X,G)$ be the {moduli space of isomorphism classes of polystable $G$-Higgs bundles}.
+By Schmitt's general Geometric Invariant Theory construction \cite{schmitt:2008}, the space $\cM(X,G)$ has the structure of a quasi-projective variety.
+Its smooth locus is the open subvariety of stable and simple points $\cM_*(X,G)$.
 For related constructions see \cite{nitsure,simpson:1994,simpson:1995}.
-If we fix the topological class $c$ of $E$ we can consider $\cM_c(G)\subset \cM(G)$, the moduli space of $G$-Higgs bundles with fixed topological class $c$.
-Since $G$ is connected the topological class is given by an element $c\in \pi_1(G)$.
-In this situation it is well-known (\cite{li,donagi-pantev}) that $\cM_c(G)$ is non-empty and connected.
-A Morse-theoretic proof of this fact has been given more recently in \cite{garcia-prada-oliveira}, where the connectedness and non-emptyness of $\cM_c(G)$ is also proved when $G$ is a non-connected complex reductive Lie group.
+If we fix the topological class $c$ of $E$ we can consider $\cM_c(X,G)\subset \cM(X,G)$, the moduli space of $G$-Higgs bundles with fixed topological class $c$.
+Since $G$ is connected, the topological class is given by an element $c\in \pi_1(G)$.
+In this situation it is well-known that $\cM_c(X,G)$ is non-empty and connected \cite{donagi-pantev,li}.
+A Morse-theoretic proof is given in \cite{García-Prada-oliveira}, where the connectedness and non-emptiness of $\cM_c(X,G)$ is also proved when $G$ is a non-connected complex reductive Lie group.